307-041 Environmental Chemistry

 Content:

 Students gain a solid understanding of the fundamental principles, methods, and interrelations of environmental chemistry.
 They learn to explain key chemical processes and cycles in the lithosphere, hydrosphere, and atmosphere, analyze the spread and transformation of natural and anthropogenic substances, and evaluate their environmental impacts on humans, animals, and plants.
 Students understand material cycles and energy flows in natural ecosystems and can relate these to human-made systems.
-They become familiar with theoretical and practical methods of environmental analytics and their integration into environmental law.
-Students can assess the effects of pollutants in air, water, and soil and evaluate their global consequences.
-Knowledge is reinforced through interactive lectures, exercises, and experimental laboratory work in small groups.
+This course is one of three submodules.

 Environmental Chemistry